trustero/api/doc/receptor_v1/receptor.md

 <a name="receptor_v1-Receptor"></a>

 ### Receptor
-A receptor, or a Trustero client application, collects findings supporting the use of a service from a service provider instance.
+Receptor service, or a Trustero client application, collects findings supporting the use of a service from a service provider instance.
 An example of a service provider is AWS and an example of a service provider account is an AWS account.
 An example of a service is S3 and an example of a service instance is an S3 bucket.
 Trustero associates the collected evidence to support the fact an organization is following it&#39;s stated practices.
 A finding is comprised of a list of evidences.
 Each evidence is associated with a service instance and contains its configuration information.
 An example of a finding is an AWS S3 bucket and its configuration.
 Service configuration can be in opaque document format or structured document format.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|